 William Howells, Private, 54571, Welsh Regiment.
 William was the younger brother of Thomas, the son of John and Mary Howells.
 William had been born at Star House, Llanybri, and enlisted at Carmarthen into the Pembroke Yeomanry.
 Later William transferred into the 9th Battalion, the Welsh Regiment, which formed part of 58 Brigade, 19th (Western) Division.
 It is not known when William transferred, but the 19th Division had fought in all of the major battles of the War, at Loos, the Somme and at Passchendaele, and were to meet their sternest tests in 1918.
 They were in the St. Quentin area when the German Spring Offensive was launched, before moving North to Messines, where they suffered terrible losses.
 William was wounded at Messines, and was evacuated to the Casualty Clearing Station at Haringhe, West of Ypres, where William Died of Wounds on 15 April 1918, aged 27.
 He is buried there, in Haringhe (Bandaghem) Military Cemetery, Belgium.
 William is also commemorated on the new memorial at Llanybri.

 William Howells, Gunner, 122051, Royal Artillery.
-William was the son of Lewis and Mary Howells, of Neptune Villa, Ferryside, and enlisted at Carmarthen into the Royal Artillery.
-He was posted to the 'X' 32nd Trench Mortar Battery, which was allocated to the 32nd Division, which from April 1915 had become part of the Fourth Army.
+William was the son of Lewis and Mary Howells, of Trerhos, Llandilo-Abercowin.
+Following his fathers’ death in 1895, his mother moved to Blaenycwm, and later to Neptune Villa, Ferryside.
+William became a cowman at Moche Farm, Llansteffan.
+He enlisted at Carmarthen into the Royal Artillery and was posted to the 'X' 32nd Trench Mortar Battery, which was allocated to the 32nd Division.
 The Division fought on the Somme in 1916, moving to Arras in the Spring of 1918.
 After the Battles of Arras in 1918, where the German Offensive failed to take the City, the Division moved South to the old Somme battlefield, where the tide was turned against the German advance.
 From then on, they pushed the Germans back toward the Hindenburg Line, where their offensive had started off, and the 32nd Division fought their final Battle at the Sambre during early November, 1918.
 William was Killed in Action during this engagement on 4 November 1918, aged just 23.
-He is remembered on the Vis-en-Artois Memorial, France.
+He is commemorated on the Vis-en-Artois Memorial, France.

 John James John, Private, 320374, Welsh Regiment.
 John was born on 21 May 1895 at Pontygwaith, Tyler's Town, the youngest child of William and Eliza John.
 The family later returned to their native Laugharne, living at Halfpenny Furze.
 John’s brother David had left his young wife and child behind to emigrate to Australia, and John moved to Llansteffan to work on a farm in an attempt to get some money together to join David.
 The outbreak of war prevented this, however, and John enlisted into the Pembroke Yeomanry in 1915, while David enlisted into the Australian Imperial Force.
 (David was killed in 1916, see the Laugharne War Memorial page).
 In 1916 the Pembroke Yeomanry moved to Egypt, and took part in actions against the Senussi Tribesmen.
 In 1917, the Pembroke and the Glamorgan Yeomanry merged and became the 24th Battalion (Pembroke & Glamorgan Yeomanry), Welsh Regiment, attached to 231 Brigade, 74th Division.
 After a successful campaign in Palestine, where the 74th Division took part in the capture of Jerusalem, in May 1918 the Division was sent to France, to make up the heavy losses suffered by the British during the German offensives of March and April.
 The 24th Welsh landed at Marseilles on 7 May 1918, and moved to Northern France.
 After helping to steady the line in Flanders, the Division moved to the Somme, to take part in the Battle of Épehy, which was part of the move towards the Hindenburg Line.
 John was killed in action during the 24th Welsh attack on Gillemont Farm on 21 September 1918.
 He is buried at Unicorn Cemetery, France, just fifteen miles from where his brother David fell.